yardbirdsax/projectfreddy/pres/slides.md

 * How to choose the problem to solve?
 * An overview of the tech
 * Show me the code!
-* What did I learn?
 * What can (will!)
-I do better in the next version?
+I do better / differently in the next version?

 ---